-The USC Thornton School of Music, continuing to reimagine music education in the 21st century, is unveiling five innovative new master’s degree programs, in Arts Leadership, Community Music, Contemporary Teaching Practice, Music Industry, and Screen Scoring.
+The USC Thornton School of Music, continuing to reimagine music education in the 21st century, is unveiling four innovative new master’s degree programs in Arts Leadership, Community Music, Music Industry and and Screen Scoring.

 The degrees are responding to a music industry and a music teaching and learning climate that is undergoing seismic changes.
 “We are trying to innovate our way ahead of the changes,” said Robert Cutietta, dean of USC Thornton.
 “Master’s degrees traditionally expand what you learn as an undergraduate.
 These five programs are designed to teach students new skills and to take their passions for a wide variety of music and turn them into new ways to imagine a contemporary music career.”

-The programs vary in length from one to two years.
-Contemporary Teaching Practice will begin classes in May 2018, and the Arts Leadership, Community Music, Music Industry, and Screen Scoring programs will begin in Fall 2018.
+The programs vary in length from one to two years, and will begin in Fall 2018.

-Three of the degrees – those in Community Music, Contemporary Teaching Practice and Screen Scoring – are designed for students who hold undergraduate degrees in music performance or composition and want to expand their musical toolkit.
+Two of the degrees – those in Community Music and Screen Scoring – are designed for students who hold undergraduate degrees in music performance or composition and want to expand their musical toolkit.
 The Arts Leadership masters’s accepts students with a bachelor’s (not necessarily in an arts-related field), but expects students to have three to five years as a working artist.
 The master’s in Music Industry will accept students without a previous music degree, but with a professional interest in music supervision, live concert promotion, music entrepreneurship and the recording industry.